tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

-Since our default exception handler handles uncaught exceptions in our application, we want it print out the exceptions in development but swallow them in production (we don't really care what happens to them in testing).
+Since our default exception handler handles uncaught exceptions in our application, we want it print out the exceptions in development but swallow them in production.
+We don't really care what happens to them in testing.
 In the real world you might send the exception to another service.

 {% highlight hs %}